 President and CEO, CAMH

-An honors graduate of the Faculty of Medicine at the University of Toronto (U of T), she completed her residency training in neurology.
+An honors graduate of the Faculty of Medicine at the University of Toronto (U of T), Dr. Zahn completed her residency training in neurology.
 She also holds an MSc in Health Administration from U or T. Dr. Zahn is a Fellow of the Royal College of Physicians and Surgeons of Canada and a Professor in the U of T Faculty of Medicine.
 She is a Fellow of the American Academy of Neurology and is internationally recognized for her contributions to neurologic education and to standards of practice in neurology.
 Dr. Zahn earned a Masters in Health Science Degree in Health Administration at U of T and has made numerous contributions to health care in Ontario through leadership in technology assessment, chronic disease management and stroke care coordination and mental healthcare system improvement.